Join Our Initiative Browse the Datasets Contribute a New Dataset

 .
 See theREADME_guide.md

-for descriptions of many of these fields. - “DPS” for additional fields derived from the Data Provenance Standard (DPS).
-Where we require DPS fields, add them to the
+for descriptions of many of these fields. - “OTDI” for additional fields we believe are necessary.

 Field Name | Description | Required? | Source |